Hospital Staff Community Garden and the Growing Compassion Garden

 - First come, first served: Registration will open in the spring, there will likely be a waiting list

 - There are a limited number of plots.

 - Note: Gardeners must be staff or retirees who work(ed) at Saint Joseph Mercy Hospital in Ann Arbor at the time of signing-up.

-- Contact the Garden Coordinator: Rozelle Copeland Rozelle.Copeland@stjoeshealth.org for questions
+- To register, contact the Garden Coordinator: Rozelle Copeland Rozelle.Copeland@stjoeshealth.org

 Opening: This depends on the weather and our ability to prep the soil.
 Dates typically range from the last week of April to mid-May.

 Closing: Gardens must be cleaned up by Nov 15th.

 Here is the Employee Community Garden Contract for 2021: